How Much Tax Is Paid on Lawsuit Settlements?

 Federal Law on Settlement Monies

-Internal Revenue Code (IRC) §61 provides that taxable income includes any “income from whatever source derived” unless it is otherwise exempt within the IRC.
+Internal Revenue Code (IRC) §61 provides that taxable income includes any “income from whatever source derived” unless otherwise exempt within the Internal Revenue Code (IRC).
 This means that any money received for any reason could constitute taxable income unless the IRC provides that it is exempt.

 For example, IRC §104 provides that amounts received for personal injuries or sickness are not taxable.
 This means that compensation for medical expenses linked to an accident will likely not be taxable under the IRC.
-However, this does not mean that all monies received because of a physical injury or sickness will be tax-exempt, so it is important to itemize the kinds of compensation you receive and the amounts of each when drafting a settlement agreement.
+However, this does not mean that all monies received because of a physical injury or sickness will be tax-exempt, so itemizing the kinds of compensation you receive and the amounts of each when drafting a settlement agreement is important.

 If your accident-related injury kept you from working and earning wages, you might obtain compensation for those lost wages in your settlement.
 According to documentation from the IRS, those lost wages are not taxable if the payment was compensation for physical injuries caused by someone else.